Sajeeb77725/unlucky-one/README.md

 # Laptop Seller

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Laptop Seller React App](https://chimerical-flan-b23a32.netlify.app/).

 ## Available Scripts